electronDecoder/odin-recipes/README.md

-This project is about pushing odin-recipes onto my public github repo and after successfully doing so will help me improve my git skill :)
+This project is about pushing odin-recipes onto my github and after successfully doing so will help me improve my git skill :)